jdeath/CheckRoyalCaribbeanPrice/README.md

     gratuities: false # Optional, defaults to false
     tripInsurance: true # Optional, defaults to false
     refundable: false # Optional, defaults to false
-    catagoryOverride: "XB" # Optional, defaults to not override if this line is not present subcatagoryOverride : "XB" # Optional, defaults to not override if this line is not present
+    categoryOverride: "XB" # Optional, defaults to not override if this line is not present subcategoryOverride : "XB" # Optional, defaults to not override if this line is not present
     senior: false # Optional, defaults to false
     military: false # Optional, defaults to false
     fire: false # Optional, defaults to false